The Magic School Bus at the Waterworks

-The Magic School Bus at the Waterworks is the first book in The Magic School Bus series.
-Written by Joanna Cole and illustrated by Bruce Degen, it is a picture book and introduces most of the main characters of the series, including Ms. Frizzle, Arnold, Dorothy Ann, Ralphie (called "Ralph" in the book), Tim, Wanda and Liz as well as several students who did not appear in the later television series.
+The Magic School Bus at the Waterworks is the first book in The Magic School Bus classic series books.
+Written by Joanna Cole and illustrated by Bruce Degen, it is a picture book and introduces most of the main characters of the series, including Ms. Frizzle, Arnold, Dorothy Ann, Ralphie (called "Ralph" in the book), Tim, Wanda and Liz as well as several students who did not appear in the TV series or any other multimedia outside of the original series books.
 Carlos, Keesha and Phoebe do not appear in this book, though a student called "John" in the book bears an uncanny physical resemblance to Carlos.

 The book depicts the class's first field trip with Ms. Frizzle.
 Despite the title, the bus is not depicted as directly causing the strange events of the field trip as it would be in later books and the television series.
 In this book, strange events just seem to happen with no explanation and continue to happen after the kids leave the bus in a cloud.

 Synopsis

 The book begins by introducing the character of Ms. Frizzle and describing her unusual teaching methods.
 Soon, she decides to take the class on a field trip to the waterworks, which the kids are sure will be boring, especially compared to the trips the kids in other classes go on.
 However, after driving through a tunnel, the bus becomes plastered with images of octopuses and everyone inside finds themselves wearing swimming outfits.

 Once this occurs, the bus rises up into a cloud along with evaporating water.
 Ms. Frizzle makes all the kids get out of the bus.
-The kids did not want to leave.
-But she threatened to give them extra homework if they didn't.
+The kids did not want to leave, but she threatened to give them extra homework if they didn't.
 However, the kids begin shrinking once they're outside and, once they're each the size of a raindrop, they rain down into a river, which carries them into the town's water purification system.
 After going through the waterworks, the pipes take the class back to the school.
-They come out in the girls' bathroom.
-But when a seventh grader girl turned on one of the faucets, the class appeared from one of them.
-Once out of the faucet, they are instantly restored to their regular size and normal clothing (except for Ms. Frizzle still being in her octopus dress).
+They travel through the pipes into the girls' bathroom, and when a seventh grader girl turned on one of the faucets, the class came out of it.
+Once out of the faucet, they are instantly restored to their regular size and the clothes they were in before the tunnel (except for Ms. Frizzle, wearing a bizarre dress covered with octopus pictures).

 Ms. Frizzle, however, appears to have no memory of the strange trip and the class later sees the bus outside.
 They wonder how it returned from the cloud and even consider that they may have imagined their whole adventure.
 The book ends with Ms. Frizzle informing them that they will be studying volcanoes next.
-The main story is then followed by two pages listing things that couldn't happen in real life.
+The main story is then followed by two pages listing things that happened in the story that cannot happen in real life, as well as some trivia such as that the water purification system may completely differ from the one in the story.